renpy/renpy/sphinx/source/screens.rst

 must be a statement that creates a container displayable, one that takes more than one child.

 The has statement changes the way in which the block that contains it is parsed.
 Child displayables created in that block are added to the container, rather than the parent displayable.
 Keyword arguments to the parent displayable are not allowed after the has statement.
+Multiple has statements can be used in the same block.

 The has statement can be supplied as a child of the following
 statements: